CS3219-AY2526S2/peerprep-g18/README.md

    ```
    - Firebase Service Account: You must have a `firebase-service-account.json` file in both `backend/api-gateway/` and `backend/user-service/`.
    - Firebase Question Service: You must have `firebase-questionservice.json` in `backend/question-service`.
-   - Firebase History Service: You must have `firebase-history-account.json` in `backend/history-service/`.
+   - Firebase History Service: You must have `firebase-historyservice.json` in `backend/history-service/`.
-   - Environment Variables: Ensure `backend/user-service/.env` contains your `SMTP_EMAIL` and `SMTP_PASSWORD` for verification emails.
+   - Environment Variables for User Service: Ensure `backend/user-service/.env` contains your `SMTP_EMAIL` and `SMTP_PASSWORD` for verification emails.
+   - Environment Variables for AI Service: Ensure `backend/ai-service/.env` contains `GEMINI_API_KEY` by Google's AI Studio.

 ### 2. Running the Backend Services
-  The backend is orchestrated using Docker Compose, which manages the API Gateway, User Service, Collaboration Service, and an Nginx reverse proxy.
+  The backend is orchestrated using Docker Compose, which manages the microservices, Redis instances, and an Nginx reverse proxy.

    1. Open a terminal in the project root.
    2. Navigate to the `backend/` directory: